laxmikant-ainapure/upcxx/README.md

 * Cray XC x86_64 with the PrgEnv-gnu or PrgEnv-intel environment modules, as well as gcc/6.4.0 (or later) loaded. (smp and aries conduits)

+  ALCF's PrgEnv-llvm is also supported on the Cray XC.
+Unlike Cray's PrgEnv-* modules, PrgEnv-llvm is versioned to match the llvm toolchain it includes, rather than the Cray PE version.
+UPC++ has been tested against PrgEnv-llvm/4.0 (clang 4.0) and newer.
+When using PrgEnv-llvm, it is recommended to `module unload xalt` to avoid a large volume of verbose linker output in this configuration.
+Mixing with OpenMP in this configuration is not currently supported.  (smp and aries conduits).

 Miscellaneous software requirements:

 * Python2 version 2.7.5 or newer